Optimal investment and consumption with forward preferences and uncertain parameters: Homothetic Robust Forward CRRA Preferences

-Notice that, in Theorem \ref{theorem:new_theorem_1}, the deterministic function $Y_t$, $t\geq 0$, is non-increasing, which is obvious from (\ref{eq:solution_Y_1}).
-Therefore, the constructed zero volatility robust forward investment preference, with drift and volatility uncertainties, given in (\ref{eq:forward_utility_drift_vol_uncertainty}), is time-monotonic, more precisely non-increasing.
-Such a time-monotonicity for the robust forward investment preference is not due to the consumption component as illustrated in Corollary \ref{coro1}.
-This result coincides with, for example, \cite{MZ0}, \cite{MZ2}, \cite{LZ}, and \cite{Kallblad_2018}, in which the zero volatility forward investment preference is shown to be non-increasing in time.
+Notice that, in Proposition \ref{theorem:new_theorem_1}, the deterministic function $Y_t$, $t\geq 0$, is non-increasing.
+Therefore, the constructed zero-volatility robust forward investment CRRA preference, with drift and volatility uncertainties, given in \eqref{eq:forward_utility_drift_vol_uncertainty}, is time-monotonic, more precisely non-increasing.
+Such a time monotonicity of the robust forward investment preference is not due to the consumption component; see, for instance, Corollary \ref{coro1}.
+This result coincides with, for example, \cite{Kallblad_2018}, \cite{LZ}, \cite{MZ0} and \cite{MZ2}, in which the zero-volatility forward investment preference is shown to be non-increasing in time.

-On the other hand, the deterministic function $\lambda_t$, $t\geq 0$, and hence the constructed zero volatility robust forward consumption preference, with drift and volatility uncertainties, given in (\ref{eq:forward_utility_drift_vol_uncertainty}), are not necessarily non-decreasing nor non-increasing at all time $t$, as long as $\lambda$ satisfies the condition (\ref{eq:condition_1}) for all time $t\geq 0$.
-However, they are necessarily non-increasing for all time $t\geq t^*$, for some threshold time $t^*\geq 0$, in order to satisfy the condition (\ref{eq:condition_1}) for all time $t\geq 0$.
-In Corollaries \ref{coro1} and \ref{coro2}, such an asymptotic time-monotonicity is clear; in particular, the zero volatility robust forward investment and consumption preferences in Corollary \ref{coro2} asymptotically converge at the same rate: for any $x,C\in\mathbb{R}_+$,
+On the other hand, the deterministic function $\lambda_t$, $t\geq 0$, and hence the constructed zero-volatility robust forward consumption CRRA preference, with drift and volatility uncertainties, given in \eqref{eq:forward_utility_drift_vol_uncertainty}, are not necessarily non-decreasing nor non-increasing at all time $t\geq 0$.
+However, they are necessarily non-increasing for all time $t\geq t^*$, for some threshold time $t^*\geq 0$, in order to satisfy the condition \eqref{eq:condition_1} for all time $t\geq 0$.
+In Corollary \ref{coro2}, such an asymptotic time-monotonicity is clear, and the zero-volatility robust forward investment and consumption CRRA preferences, with drift and volatility uncertainties, asymptotically converge at the same rate that, for any $x\in\mathbb{R}_{++}$ and $x_C\in\mathbb{R}_+$,